ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 One the PCA model is complete the data is ready to displayed in a human readable format.
 This is done using a custom graph using the Python package Plotly.
 This is a great tool is visualize the data is a easy to read format for the tool’s user.
 The first graph that is generated is the mean of all of the data.
 This is a good way to figure out what the averages of all of the points are.
 The next graph that is generated is the median.
 This is something is also good to visualize the data.
 The third and final graph that is created is the graph that is the most useful to visualize the data.
 This graph shows the points when investing during that time frame would be profitable or not.
 This is shows as a heat map where the times that a person would have made negative money on the left and the positive money on the right.
 This can be view and worked with to determine the most efficient and effective way to invest.

-![Basic Sample Graph[@connelly2023research]](images/graph2.png)
+![Basic Sample Graph [@connelly2023research]](images/graph2.png)

- - This graph is basic as it just displays all of the points the PCA model returned.
+This graph is basic as it just displays all of the points the PCA model returned.
 While a good start, there are better ways to display the information.

-![Sample Heat Map From Data[@connelly2023research]](images/sample graph1.jpg)
+![Sample Heat Map From Data [@connelly2023research]](images/sample graph1.png)

- - This graph is more comprehensive than Figure 3.
+This graph is more comprehensive than Figure 3.
 This represents the data in a more concise way for a user to view.
 The right side represents the times when if someone would have invested they would have made money.
 The inverse in true for the left side.

 ## Motivation

 The motivation for the project is the every increasing presence of cryptocurrency in our world.
 As the technology develops, more and more uses for it are discovered.
 Early research and development of tools like this are both something that is cutting edge.
 Cryptocurrency markets behave similar to traditional stock markets.
 However,  they are much more volatile as trading never stops.
 Research like this stand to gain a better understanding of how these markets work.
 Bitcoin prices have grown more than 120% in 2016, reaching to a level of more than $20,000 from $900 in the year 2017. [@akyildirim2021research] As such, it has been experiencing an increase in possibilities for investors to make far greater gains than any other financial asset class.

-![Top Four Traded Coin's Market Activity[@akyildirim2021research]](images/market.png) [@akyildirim2021research] - This shows that there is a future in cryptocurrency.
-This is indicated by the increase of use of BTC, LTC, XRP, and ETH.
+![Top Four Traded Coin's Market Activity[@akyildirim2021research]](images/market.png)

+This shows that there is a future in cryptocurrency.
+This is indicated by the increase of use of BTC, LTC, XRP, and ETH [@akyildirim2021research].

 There are several real world potential justifications for creating a cryptocurrency prediction machine learning program to study the market.
 One is that it could help investors make more informed decisions about when to buy or sell different cryptocurrencies.
 Another is that it could help traders identify patterns and trends in the market that they might not otherwise be able to detect.
 Additionally, a machine learning program could potentially be used to analyze large amounts of data more quickly and accurately than a human could, which could lead to more accurate predictions about the future price of different cryptocurrencies.